Football Illegal Crackback Penalty

 An illegal crackback penalty is called on an offensive player in football when a block is not executed properly.
 Crackback blocks are a strategy used in football, most often by receivers, to free up the edge for a running back.
 The receiver begins wide and then runs back towards the ball after the ball has been snapped.

-An illegal crackback block penalty occurs when a player committing a crackback block makes contact below the waist.
-This puts the player getting blocked at risk for a gruesome injury.
+An illegal crackback block penalty occurs when an offensive player comes from more than two yards outside the offensive tackle or from the backfield and makes contact below the waist, above the neck, from a blind side, or from behind.
+The forces involved in a crackback block put the player getting blocked at risk for a gruesome injury.
 Crackback blocks aim to stop defenders in their tracks in order to allow an offensive player with the ball to get around the defender.
 Therefore, this penalty is called on offensive players during a play.

 When an illegal crackback penalty is called, the result is 15 yards.
 This means that the offense is moved back 15 yards from where the previous play began.